 Parasites and cancer

-The liver worms Clonorchis sinensis and Opisthorchis viverrini are mainly linked to bile duct cancer (a type of liver cancer) and are common in Asian countries, such as China, Thailand, Korea, Vietnam, Laos and Cambodia.
+The liver worms Clonorchis sinensis and Opisthorchis viverrini can cause bile duct cancer (a type of liver cancer).
+They are commonly found in Asian countries, such as China, Thailand, Korea, Vietnam, Laos and Cambodia.
 Both these parasites are spread through contaminated food, particularly through undercooked fish.

-The blood worm Schistosoma haematobium is mainly linked to bladder cancer and is common in Sub-Saharan Africa and the Middle East.
-This parasite lives in stagnant or slow-flowing water in these regions, so it is best not to swim in waters like this to avoid infection.
+The blood worm Schistosoma haematobium can cause bladder cancer.
+It is common in Sub-Saharan Africa and the Middle East.
+This parasite lives in water in these regions, so it is best not to swim in slow-flowing waters to avoid infection.

 Human T-Lymphotropic Virus 1 (HTLV-1)

-The virus is spread through contact with blood and other bodily fluids, so people can get infected by sharing contaminated needles or razors, or through sex.
-It’s also possible to get infected through blood transfusions, but in the UK, all donated blood is screened for this virus and any contaminated donations are destroyed.
-There’s less research into preventing the spread of this infection, but it’s best to keep sexual contact safer, and to avoid sharing needles or razors.
+The virus spreads through blood and other bodily fluids.
+People can get infected by sharing contaminated needles or razors, or through unprotected sex.
+It’s also possible to get infected through blood transfusions.
+But in the UK, this is rare because blood is checked before it is donated.
+To avoid infection, it’s best to use a condom for sex and to avoid sharing needles or razors.

-The virus can also be spread from mother to child, mainly through breastfeeding, but in the UK less than 5 in 10,000 pregnant women are infected.
+The virus can also be spread from mother to child, mainly through breastfeeding.
+But in the UK very few pregnant women are infected.
 If you’re pregnant and know you have HTLV-1, speak to your doctor.